We break down everything you need to know about the International Primary (IPC) Curriculum plus we shortlist a list of IPC schools in Singapore

 – The Winstedt School

-– Dynamics International School
+– Dynamic International School

 – Overseas Family School

 Want to know more about education in Singapore?
-We’ve got you covered with these informative reads.
+We’ve got you covered with these informative reads: